-Once you have been diagnosed with breast cancer, your doctors will talk with you about a variety of treatment options.
-While there are many treatments available, each person will have a treatment regimen that's geared to her particular cancer.
+Once you have been diagnosed with breast cancer, your healthcare team will talk with you about a variety of treatment options.
+While many treatments are available, each person will have a treatment regimen that's geared to her particular cancer.
 There are currently five widely accepted treatments for breast cancer.
 These include surgery, chemotherapy, radiation, hormonal therapy and targeted therapy.
-They often are used incombination.
+They often are used in combination.

 - Surgery: During breast cancer surgery, the cancerous breast tissue and, perhaps, neighboring regions will be removed.
 All of this tissue will be sent to a pathologist to analyze.
 He or she will document the exact size of the tumor itself, the type of breast cancer it is, how fast it is growing, how aggressive it is, and if the cancer has spread beyond the breast to the lymph nodes and/or other parts of the body received for analysis.
 After the pathologist puts together a report detailing all aspects of your cancer, doctors will be able to tell you what additional treatment may be necessary.

 Two main surgical options are:

 Mastectomy—Removal of the entire breast (not only the affected tissue)

 Lumpectomy—Removal of only the cancer and a margin of surrounding healthy tissue